Harry-Long/investment/Documentation.md

 - **`risk_parity`** – inverse-volatility heuristic with risk contribution diagnostics.
 - **`equal_weight`** – simple baseline for benchmarking downstream analytics.

+### Fixed (Locked) Positions
+- Supply a CSV via `portfolio.optimization.fixed_positions_file` with at least a `ticker` column.
+Optional columns:
+  - `weight` / `target_weight` / `allocation`: fraction of the portfolio to keep fixed.
+  - `lock` / `fixed`: boolean flag; defaults to locked when absent.
+  - Additional metadata columns are preserved in the optimiser output under `details.fixed_positions`.
+- Alternatively, define `portfolio.optimization.fixed_positions` inline (list of tickers or list/dict with `ticker`/`weight`).
+- When weights are omitted, the loader falls back to `portfolio.initial_weights` if available, otherwise assigns a uniform share (`1 / universe_size`) and notes the fallback in metadata.
+- Locked tickers stay inside the optimisation universe and their weights are frozen; the optimiser only solves for the residual allocation.

 ## Configuration Highlights (`policy.yaml`)
 - `data.stockrover_file`: required path to the universe exported from StockRover (CSV or TXT).
 Inline lists (`data.universe`) remain a fallback.
 - `portfolio.optimization.model`: choose the optimisation engine (`mean_variance`, `black_litterman`, `risk_parity`, `equal_weight`).
+- `portfolio.optimization.fixed_positions_file`: optional CSV path describing the holdings that should remain untouched.
+- `portfolio.optimization.fixed_positions`: optional inline list/dict mirroring the CSV structure.
 - `portfolio.optimization.guardrails`: thresholds used by the mean-variance solver.
 - `portfolio.optimization.black_litterman`: optional `market_caps`, `absolute_views`, `tau`, and `risk_aversion`.
 - `portfolio.optimization.weight_bounds`, `long_only`, `leverage`: portfolio constraints applied across models.